 HTC Responds to COVID-19 with Multiple Economic Initiatives for Members

-- HTC will provide a $20 bill credit to all residential and business Internet subscribers in the months of April and May.
+- HTC provided a $20 bill credit to all residential and business Internet subscribers in the months of April and May.

-- HTC will temporarily postpone the cable television rate adjustment previously scheduled to take effect April 1.
+- HTC temporarily postponed the cable television rate adjustment previously scheduled to take effect April 1.

-“HTC has stood behind our members and neighbors through hurricanes, record flooding, ice storms and other economically challenging events,” HTC CEO Mike Hagg said.
-“COVID-19 will be no different.
-The credits and rate adjustments equate to roughly $2 million a month that will be helping our members as we face this challenge together.”
+The credits and rate adjustments equate to roughly $2 million a month that supported our members as we faced this unprecedented challenge together.